mateoconlechuga/cesium/readme.md

 ### USB Support

-Cesium has work-in-progress support for launching and transfering files on FAT32 formatted drive.
+Cesium has support for launching and transfering files on FAT32 formatted drive.
 Future additions may be added depending on reported usage and feature requets in the issues board on GitHub.

 To transfer a variable from the drive to the calculator, use the `prgm` button.
-Running a program from the drive may not work as intended for many reasons, but may primarly be one of the following:
+Running a program from the drive directly may not work -- and may crash your calculator if the program does any of the following:

 * The program requires subprograms and/or AppVars in order to run.
   You must transfer all subprograms/AppVars to the calculator.